rogerfarrell/Prowse/README.md

 ## How to use

-You can call it with either of the following commands.
+To view a webpage as markdown, open it with one of the following commands.

 ```vim
 :Prowse https://example.com/